aaronksaunders/mst-todo-ionic2/readme.md

 - The Mobx-State-Tree Example from here: https://github.com/mobxjs/mobx-state-tree
 - And finally the mobx-angular example found here: https://github.com/mobxjs/mobx-angular

+The above lists the source materials for the example, I am just pulling it all together here. **There is no overview of the todo app here at all, see the referenced blog post for those materials.** We will be starting with the assumption you have that application functioning on your own

 ## Installation Requirements for The Mobx State Tree

 ```console